Bookroo/bookroo.github.io/_posts/2017-09-07-bookroo-interview-with-beth-ferry.md

 ## Bookroo: We know you live close to the beach, so are you a dog lover or shark lover?

 _Beth: Dog lover for sure.
-Ever since I saw Jaws as a kid, I have been afraid to venture too far out into the ocean.Silly, but true.
+Ever since I saw Jaws as a kid, I have been afraid to venture too far out into the ocean.
+Silly, but true.

 ## Bookroo: Now you’re a three-time published author.
-You have another book, A Small Blue Whale, coming out this October, and seven more books in the works.
+You have another book, _A Small Blue Whale_, coming out this October, and seven more books in the works.
 How are you feeling about the path ahead?

 _Beth: It is hard not to be over the moon!
 Each book is so different, but just as exciting.
 I think most authors feel this way.
 The most exciting part of being a picture book author is working with the amazing artists who bring the books to life.
 The art in A Small Blue Whale is luminous.
 Lisa Mundorff’s colors are lovely and she drew penguins using beach shovels in the snow.
 How fun is that?
 And a bit of nonfiction included in this book: Whales can actually make rainbows from their blowholes.